 You should be able to do most of your regular activities within 4 to 6 weeks.
 Before then:

-- DO NOT lift anything heavier than 10 pounds until you see your doctor.
+- Do not lift anything heavier than 10 pounds (4.5 kilograms) until you see your doctor.

 - Avoid all strenuous activity, including heavy exercises, weightlifting, and other activities that make you breathe hard or strain.